Enrolled Agents: How an IRS Enrolled Agent Can Help You With Taxes

 - Tax Levies: A tax levy is a serious matter and the IRS will continue to seize assets until they have taken enough to cover all the taxes owed plus penalties and interest.
 An enrolled agent is aware of the many different ways levies can be stopped.
 It is a good idea to seek help from a tax professional when faced with this situation.

 An enrolled agent can offer sound advice about many of the solutions to tax issues offered by the IRS.
 The complexity of the solutions offered by the IRS to deal with tax problems are something that an enrolled agent is highly trained to negotiate.

 The following are examples of some of the resolutions that an IRS enrolled agent can negotiate on your behalf.

-The IRS enrolled agent or tax attorney specializes in matters of tax law and are well versed in the regulations and workings of the IRS as well as finding the best possible solution to your tax problems.
-Because the enrolled agent has passed both competency and certification to practice, taxpayers have the peace of mind knowing that they are not risking getting “scammed” by the many self proclaimed tax relief agents that advertise their services over the internet.
+The IRS enrolled agent or tax attorney may focus on resolving tax problems and be well versed in the regulations and workings of the IRS.
+Because the enrolled agent has passed both competency and certification to practice, taxpayers have the peace of mind knowing that they are not risking getting “scammed” by the many self-proclaimed tax relief companies that advertise their services over the internet.